AgungDwiSahputra/villa-hotel-dieng/.zencoder/rules/repo.md

 **Admin Panel Features**:
 - Dashboard with statistics and charts
-- Product CRUD with image management
+- Product CRUD with image management and interactive location mapping
+- Interactive map location setting using LeafletJS for villa/hotel coordinates
 - Category and facility management
 - Promo creation and management
 - Transaction monitoring and management